How long does it take to register?

 How quick will the poster be created and distributed after calling Call Alert Center?

-Once updates of situation are complete, our system is very automated, usually less than 5 minutes.
+Once updates of the situation are complete, our system is very automated, usually less than 5 minutes.

-Who and where will poster and text link of missing person be sent?
+Who and where will the poster and text link of the missing person be sent?

-We send it immediately to your family, your buddy list, local law enforcement, our mobile network, registrant's Twitter account and news media, if necessary.
-Once you receive the text link of missing family member, forward it immediately to your mobile contacts and ask them to forward it to theirs.
-This will create tremendous awareness instantly and speed up the recovery.
+We send it immediately to you, your buddy list, local law enforcement, our mobile network, registrant's Twitter account, and news media, if necessary.
+Once you receive the text link, forward it immediately to your mobile contacts and ask them to forward it to theirs.
+This will create tremendous awareness instantly and may speed up the recovery.

 How many languages can the missing person posters and mobile text links be translated to?

-Up to 42 languages and expanding.
-There is a drop down translate menu on the mobile phone that allows instant translation to another language.
+You can translate up to 106 languages with a drop down translate menu on the mobile phone that allows instant translation to another language.

 Is using a promo code different when registering?

 Yes.
-You have to fill out promo code registration page (Partner Registration) and submit.
+You have to fill out the promo code registration page (Partner Registration) and submit.
 You will immediately see a web page showing your voucher link and it will also be emailed to you.
-You may copy/paste the link from the web page or use link in your email, BUT you MUST be logged out of our site to use it either way.
-This will take you to your Voucher Registration, where you fill out general information on first form and input descriptive information, including photos on the second form.
+You may copy/paste the link from the web page or use the link in your email, BUT you MUST be logged out of our site to use it.
+This will take you to your Voucher Registration, where you fill out general information on the first form and input descriptive information, including photos on the second form.
 You will receive an email with instructions in case of an emergency.

 Why do we ask to contact law enforcement first?

 This is done to legitimize the missing person case and to get a case number for tracking.
-We learned early on that unfortunately some parents "throw" their child out and then report them missing to cover their actions.
-We want to provide the best service by serving those who actually need need it.
+We learned early on that, unfortunately, some parents "throw" their child out and then report them missing to cover their actions.
+We want to provide the best service by serving those who actually need it.